Carole Keeton Strayhorn: Comptroller

 In 1998, Keeton entered the open race to succeed outgoing Democratic Comptroller John Sharp of Victoria, who was seeking the lieutenant governorship.
 Facing off against Democratic political scion Paul Hobby, the son of a former lieutenant governor, Keeton won by some 20,000 votes out of roughly 3.6 million votes cast.

 Reelected in 2002, she led the statewide Republican ticket in terms of raw votes.
 As Carole Keeton Rylander, she drew more than one million votes more in 2002 than she had four years earlier and outpolled fellow Republican Rick Perry by some 246,000 votes even while Perry was easily dispatching Democrat Tony Sanchez of Laredo in the governor's race.

 The tax status of Ethical Societies as religious organizations has been upheld in court cases in Washington, D.C.
 (1957), and in Austin, Texas (2003).
 The Texas State Appeals Court said of the challenge by then state comptroller Keeton, "the Comptroller's test [requiring a group to demonstrate its belief in a Supreme Being] fails to include the whole range of belief systems that may, in our diverse and pluralistic society, merit the First Amendment's protection."

-In 2004, Keeton revoked the tax exempt status of the Unitarian Universalist Church in Denison, Texas by claiming that the church is not a religion.
+In 2004, Keeton revoked the tax-exempt status of the Unitarian Universalist Church in Denison, Texas by claiming that the church is not a religion.
 This move was done because of the policies of the church's parent body, the Unitarian Universalist Association, which has no single set of religious teachings.
 The comptroller's office reversed its decision after the Fort Worth Star-Telegram reported the incident.
-This was the only occasion when any state attempted to deny the church's tax exemption.
+This was the only occasion when any U.S. state attempted to deny the church's tax exemption.